 JR: Yes.
 I guess, there's a basic way that I that I do it.
-I guess, when I was talking before about hanging the neck on the half, which is half stretched out, I like to stretch it out a little bit more than that so it's easy to pick the fish out.
-Like I said, you don't want to go with a monofilament that's too thick.
-Because when the fish actually hits one of the diamonds if it's too thick, it might not hold him.
+I guess, when I was talking before about hanging the net on the half, which is half stretched out.
+I like to stretch it out a little bit more than that so it's easier to pick the fish out.
+Like I said, you don't want to go with a size monofilament that's too thick.
+Because when the fish actually hits one of the diamonds, if it's too thick, it might not hold him.
 It doesn't have enough elasticity, the thicker mono.
 It lasts longer, but it doesn't have enough elasticity and it doesn't break as easily.
-So, you want something that'll catch and hold a fish and still not break.
+So, you want something that'll catch and hold the fish and still not break.
 You also don't want one that's too thin because that'll stretch too much and then some of the fish that you're trying to catch will slip through the net.
 Also, they might break the mesh.
 So, they call it a number twelve-size mono and that's usually what I use.
-Here we got a lot of guys using number eight or number ten which is a little bit thinner.
+I hear we got a lot of guys using number eight or number ten which is a little bit thinner.
 But I kind of liked the number twelve, which is like a point fifty-seven millimeters monofilament.
-I think that sticks to the fish and lasts pretty good.
-Also, when I was talking before about the walls having a stiff wall, I failed to mention that sometimes they make tie down nets.
+I think that sticks the fish and then lasts pretty good.
+Also, when I was talking before about the walls, having a stiff wall.
+I failed to mention that sometimes they make tie down nets.
 I always wanted to try that, but I never did.
 That's every ten-feet, twenty-feet or so, fifty-feet.
 They put a line going from the lead line to cork line.
 So, that'll bring down the cork so that you have like a belly in the webbing.
-So, the webbing won't be a stiff wall, but I never try, like I said.
-But I think, because the crabs and everything and the difficulty of that lead line in between the lead and the cork might cause problems.
-But as far as the technique, like I said, I opened it up a little bit more than a half, I use number twelve, because I like to fish the flats more in the springtime when the water is cool and the deep water when it gets hot.
-That's pretty much it.
+So, then the webbing won't be a stiff wall, but I never tried, like I said.
+But I think, because all the crabs and everything and the difficulty of that other line in between the lead and the cork, it might cause problems.
+But as far as the technique, like I said, I open it up a little bit more than a half, I use number twelve.
+Like I said, I like to fish the flats more in the springtime when the water's cool and the deep water when it gets hot.
+I guess that's pretty much it.

-SW: You mentioned it is called the belly for this type of trap.
-Do you have any idea for what you are talking about here?
+SW: You mentioned it's called the belly for this type of trap?
+Do you have any idea for what you were talking about here?